joelsernamoreno/WiFiKeylogger/README.md

 3. Select Tools - Board - Boards Manager.
 Search for "esp8266".
 Install "esp8266 by ESP8266 community version 2.3.0".
 Click "Close".
 4. Download/extract WiFiKeylogger repository.
+5. Copy the Keyboard and USB Host Shield libraries included in this repository to your Arduino library directory. **NOTE:** The Keyboard library included in this repository has been modified, WiFiKeylogger needs this library to work.

 ### Programming mode ESP8266-01: